Grain-Free Hummingbird Cake that's tender, perfectly sweet, and naturally gluten-free, dairy-free, and refined sugar-free.

 Like I mentioned, it's a paleo hummingbird cake made with almond flour.

 When we have guests over, or we are invited to someone's house, we're always expected to make dessert.
 The expectation is there because no matter if I'm asked, I ALWAYS bring dessert.

-Part of it is that I am always making dessert — for the blog.
-The other part is the dessert is my specialty.
-I can cook up an incredible Savory Beef Short Ribs, or Beef Sirloin Tips, but I can also whip up a cake faster than a tornado.
+Part of it is that I am always making dessert for the blog.
+The other part is that gluten-free dessert is my specialty.

 This Grain-Free Hummingbird Cake is super SIMPLE.
 It only takes one bowl for the cake and in less than an hour you can have this scrumptious cake ready to frost.